umbraco/UmbracoDocs/umbraco-heartcore/release-notes/core-dependency-upgrade.md

 ## What to Expect
 Your project will be scheduled for upgrade in either July or August.
 You will receive a notification approximately two weeks prior, with the morning or afternoon of a specific day on which the migration will happen.

-The migration will cause a brief partial disruption to service and also contains one breaking change that will affect some sites.
+The migration will cause a brief partial disruption to service and also contains one breaking change that may affect some sites.

 ### During Maintenance
 You can expect the following services to be affected for approximately one hour during the migration: